steve02081504/ps12exe/README.md

-      outputFile = destination executable file name or folder, defaults to inputFile with extension '.exe' CompilerOptions = additional compiler options (see https://msdn.microsoft.com/en-us/library/78f4aasd.aspx) TempDir = directory for storing temporary files (default is random generated temp directory in %temp%) SepcArgsHandling = handle special arguments -debug, -extract, -wait and -end prepareDebug = create helpful information for debugging x86 or x64 = compile for 32-bit or 64-bit runtime only
+      outputFile = destination executable file name or folder, defaults to inputFile with extension '.exe' CompilerOptions = additional compiler options (see https://msdn.microsoft.com/en-us/library/78f4aasd.aspx) TempDir = directory for storing temporary files (default is random generated temp directory in %temp%) Minifyer = scriptblock to minify the script before compiling SepcArgsHandling = handle special arguments -debug, -extract, -wait and -end prepareDebug = create helpful information for debugging x86 or x64 = compile for 32-bit or 64-bit runtime only